wfwiggins/wfwiggins.github.io/about.md

 line of inquiry.

-Eventually, I intend to open-source this site so that others with experience (or even expertise, ha) in this arena may contribute and help make this better for everyone.
+Eventually, I intend to open-source this site so that others with experience (or even _expertise_) in this arena may contribute and help make this better for everyone.
 That is why this site is hosted via GitHub.

 If, at any point, you read something that is unclear or run into insurmountable